-We had the fun of navigating through Munich’s fairly awful one way systems, and as its a german city is was full of BMW and Mercedes drivers, who are deeply unclear on how to drive a car properly or what an indicator is used for.
-We made it to the parking garage we’d found in one piece and it opened out into a large underground shopping mall.
+We had the fun of navigating through Munich’s fairly awful one way systems, and as it is a German city is was full of BMW and Mercedes drivers.
+They are genuinely unclear on how to drive a car correctly or why indicators exist.
+We made it to the parking garage we’d found in one piece, and it opened out into a vast underground shopping mall.
 We later discovered it was not nearly as large as we thought, we’d just been going in circles trying to find the right way out of the mall.

-The main thoroughfare takes you past a number of key sights, we stopped to see St. Michael Kirche and then moved on to Marienplatz, one of the more famous locations in Munich so we could see Wurmeck The Dragon crawling up the walls of Neues Rathaus which also featured the Rathaus-Glockenspiel in the central tower.
+The main thoroughfare takes you past several vital sights.
+We stopped to see St. Michael Kirche and then moved on to Marienplatz.
+Marienplatz is one of the most famous locations in Munich, where you can see Wurmeck the Dragon, crawling up the walls of Neues Rathaus which also features the Rathaus-Glockenspiel in its central tower.

-We are not lucky enough to see the movements as we were there at the wrong time, but its still an impressive building with some very quirky decorations.
+We were not lucky enough to see the movements as we were there at the wrong time, but it’s still an impressive building with some very quirky decorations.

-Following that we walked past two churches facing each other over the road, Peterskirche and Heiliggeistkirche, before finding our lunchtime destination of Hofbräuhaus München a huge state owned beer hall and restaurant.
-We found a spot outside and I polished off two steins of good dark beer and a suckling pig.
-It was simple ‘peasant’ food, but well cooked and the beer was excellent and brewed on site.
+We then walked past two churches facing each other over the road, Peterskirche and Heiliggeistkirche, before finding our lunchtime destination of Hofbräuhaus München a huge state-owned beer hall and restaurant.
+We found a spot outside, and I polished off two steins of good dark beer and a suckling pig.
+It was pure ‘peasant’ food, but well cooked and the beer was excellent and brewed on-site.

-We were at the museum about two hours and had to leave due to its early closing time of 5pm.
-We filed out, along with everyone else and walked back into old town, via Gärtnerplatz, where the Staatstheater is.
-Its a lovely courtyard in the centre of a roundabout.
+We were at the museum for about two hours and had to leave due to its early closing time of 5 pm.
+We filed out, along with everyone else and walked back into the old town, via Gärtnerplatz, where the Staatstheater is.
+It is a lovely courtyard in the centre of a roundabout.
 We walked along further, finding two museums I’d like to have seen, the Spork und Göffel Museum, simply because it’s a hilarious and unique idea for a museum and Jüdisches Museum München because with Munich’s history it is likely to be fascinating.

-We stopped in Patolli Kaffeebar for a iced coffee to manage the ongoing heatwave before heading back to the car.
+We stopped in Patolli Kaffeebar for an iced coffee to manage the ongoing heatwave before heading back to the car.
 We stopped briefly in the shopping mall to buy water, my friend once again accidentally getting sparkling rather than still water.
-Nice though it is, its not as refreshing as regular water.
+Lovely though it is, it is not as refreshing as regular water.

-The drive back to the hotel was simple, once out of town it is mostly motorway and we spend the time taking options for our final day of the driving tour.
-I was flying out earlier but within Schengen and so we’d have to be at the checkin desk at about the same time, 5pm, and would have to drop off the car before that.
-We were thinking of the BMW museum as its outside Munich central and so easier to get to and leave from without risking traffic and perhaps going along to the Dachau Concentration Camp, though that would be a depressing and serious note to finish the holiday on.
+The drive back to the hotel was simple, once out of town it is mostly motorway, and we spend the time taking options for our final day of the driving tour.
+I was flying out earlier but within Schengen and so we’d have to be at the check-in desk at about the same time, 5 pm, and would have to drop off the car before that.
+We were thinking of the BMW museum as its outside Munich central and so more comfortable to get to and leave from without risking traffic and perhaps going along to the Dachau Concentration Camp.
+However, that would be a depressing and severe note on which to end.

-Once back at the hotel, we went down for drinks and a buffet dinner which was fairly mediocre as buffets often are.
-I then went for a sauna and actually did some weight training making use of the small gym area in the basement of the hotel.
-It was nice to be back in northern Europe for the Sauna as the south europeans keep their Sauna’s quite mild in temperature.
+Once back at the hotel, we went down for drinks and a buffet dinner which was reasonably mediocre as buffets often are.
+I then went for a sauna and did some weight training making use of the small gym area in the basement of the hotel.
+It was nice to be back in northern Europe for the Sauna as the south Europeans keep their Sauna’s quite mild in temperature.

 Our final set of trips and we decided the €23 breakfast was not worth the money.
-Our first stop was BMW Welt, which was not where the BMW Museum was located it turned out, it is a large hub for things like BMW on demand and other services.
-It did have a nice cafe for a croissant and a latte.
+Our first stop was BMW Welt, which is not the location of the BMW Museum; it is a significant hub for things like BMW on demand and other services.
+It did have a lovely cafe for a croissant and a latte.

-The second exhibit was the history of BMW, with motorcycles and cars from its history.
-It would be easy to miss the fact the museum has not been updated in over ten years.
-The latest M series car on display was the 2003 model, and in the hall of advertising there is not even a section for 2010 despite it being almost over.
-Which is disappointing as the overall layout and decor is spacious and modern.
-We ended up finishing the museum just before 12, and walked over to the olympic park to have some lunch.
+The second exhibit was the history of BMW, with motorcycles and cars from its past.
+Attentive visitors will notice that the museum has not been updated in over ten years.
+The latest M series car on display was the 2003 model, and in the hall of advertising, there is not even a section for 2010 despite it being almost over.
+Which is disappointing as the overall layout and décor are spacious and modern.
+We ended up finishing the museum just before 12 and walked over to the Olympic park to have some lunch.

-After lunch we went through the Sea Life Munich aquarium.
-Its expensive to get into, but overall it is a good experience, very kid friendly.
+After lunch, we went through the Sea Life Munich aquarium.
+It is expensive to get into, but overall it is a good experience, very kid-friendly.
 The main attraction is the small shark tank in the centre where various types of sharks can be seen, often popping their head about water.

-We decided to do the Olympiaturm, the tall olympic tower as our final event.
-I’d left my spare lenses in the car and so only had the 50mm not the wide angle, so knew i’d be complaining to my mate about it and gave him fair warning.
-The tower is 190 meters high, and has the worlds highest (and likely smallest) Rock and Roll museum. a few signed guitars, a drum kit and a lot of posters.
-It is apparently only 1% of the collection and all that can be shown.
-Other than that, you have a glassed in terrance, and above that an external walk way with railings, and above that a smaller walkway so your view is not obscured by the metal railings.
-Its a good view, but suffers from not being near enough to the centre of town to have a particular view of anything.
-You can see the olympic village and stadium, and of course the BMW building, and in the distance the Bayer Munich stadium but the beautiful buildings of old town are not visible except perhaps a spire or two in the distance.
+We decided to do the Olympiaturm, the tall Olympic tower as our final event.
+I’d left my spare lenses in the car and so only had the 50mm, not the wide-angle, so knew I’d be complaining to my mate about it and gave him fair warning.
+The tower is 190 meters high and has the worlds highest (and likely smallest) Rock and Roll museum.
+A few autographed guitars, a drum kit and a lot of posters.
+They can only show 1% of the collection, due to the small venue.
+You have a glassed-in terrace and above that an external walkway with railings.
+Above that a smaller walkway so your view is not obscured by the metal railings.
+It is a good view but suffers from not being near enough to the centre of town to have a particular look at anything.
+You can see the Olympic village and stadium, and of course, the BMW building, and in the distance the Bayer Munich stadium but the beautiful buildings of the old town are not visible except perhaps a spire or two in the distance.